netdata/netdata/docs/step-by-step/step-03.md

 manually, to move from one system to another?
 Maybe I should just make a bunch of bookmarks.
 What's a few more tabs on top of the hundred I have already? 🤬"

-And we get it.
+We get it.
 That's why we built [Netdata Cloud](../netdata-cloud/README.md), which connects many distributed agents together for a seamless experience when monitoring multiple systems.

 All without remembering IPs or making a bunch of bookmarks.

-> We'll cover _streaming_, which allows you to send metrics from one system to another, in [step 9](step-09.md) of this
+> If you're interested in streaming the metrics from one Netdata agent to another, that's unfortunately not part of this
 > tutorial.
+You'll want to reference our [streaming documentation](../../streaming/README.md) when you're finished with
+> these steps.

-Even if you don't have multiple systems right now, keep reading—you'll learn how to test out these features with Netdata demo servers.
-That way, you'll be able to experience one of Netdata's best features now, so that you're ready to implement it once you inevitably get another system you want to monitor.
+Even if you don't have multiple systems right now, keep reading.
+The instructions to follow will show you how to test out these features with Netdata demo servers.
+That way, you'll be able to experience one of Netdata's defining features right away.

 ## What you'll learn in this step

-In this step of the Netdata guide, we'll talk about why you should use Netdata Cloud, and then you'll learn:
+In this step of the Netdata guid, we'll talk about the following:

 -   [Why you should use Netdata Cloud](#why-use-netdata-cloud)
 -   [Add nodes to your Netdata Cloud account](#add-nodes-to-your-netdata-cloud-account)